-Nothing quite compares to the benefits you receive when eating vegetables that are rich in antioxidants and nutrients.
-Here are eight ways to include them in your everyday eating.
+Nothing quite compares to the benefits you receive from eating vegetables that are rich in antioxidants and nutrients.
+Here are eight easy ways to include them in your everyday diet.

 If being healthy is a part of your New year’s resolution, a great start is adding more fruits and vegetables to your diet.
 Steer clear of processed foods, and make way for brightly colored and flavored produce.